tonethar/IGME-230-GDD-2017-Fall/README.md

 Attendance is mandatory and you are expected to be on time.
 Lectures will start promptly at the beginning of class, and will be followed by an in-class assignment or exercise that you are expected to work on until the end of the meeting (i.e. no leaving early).

 ## Grading
-Final grades are awarded using the following scale:
+Final course grades are determined using the following scale:

 | Class Average | Grade |
 | ------------- | ----- |
 | 90+%	| A |